igromanru/HD2-Undetected-Features/README.md

 ## How to use
 Before you start, I recommend unzipping the files from the zip archive.
 1. Load the game until you're in your ship
-2. Run the [b]HD2UndetectedFeatures.exe[/b] (you must have administrator rights on the Windows account)
+2. Run the **HD2UndetectedFeatures.exe** (you must have administrator rights on the Windows account)
 3. Type one of the options number and press ENTER to select the option
 4. You can keep selecting different options or exit the program

-If you get the error "Couldn't open process handle", you can try to repeat from Step 2.
+If you get the error `Couldn't open process handle`, you can try to repeat from Step 2.
 After multiple tries, you can try to restart the game.
 However, if GameGuard works properly, you are out of luck with this tool.
 Try about 10 times to be sure before you give up.